jfraeys/shopify_cookies/readme.md

 Jeremie Fraeys

-May 9th
+May 9th, 2017

 # Description

-One of the merchant was facing a problem to keepup with orders of cookies.
-The merchant needs help to organize the orders in a way that, one knows how many orders will not be fulfilled.
-Using a JSON file provided by shopify the data is aquired.
+One of the merchants was facing a problem keeping up with orders for cookies.
+The merchant needs help to sort and organize cookie orders in a way that will help them to plan their production in order to fulfill the orders.
+The data was acquired from a JSON file provided by Shopify.

 # Code example: